-Today we are happy to announce the general availability of our new Swagger add-on.
-To show off the functionality, we’ve imported two well-known APIs.
+To show off the functionality of our Swagger add-ons, we’ve imported two well-known APIs.
 You can explore them in Ardoq without signing up by clicking below:

-Since Swagger already offers automatically generated documentation as well as a nice UI, it’s fair to ask why we decided to make this add-on in the first place.
+Since Swagger already offers automatically generated documentation as well as a nice UI, it’s fair to consider why exactly we decided to make this add-on in the first place.

-A more appropriate reason (at least that’s what we’re telling our sales department) is that Ardoq can enhance any API-documentation by giving you better insights into how the API works, and also it’s dependencies within your organization.
+A more appropriate reason is that Ardoq can enhance any API-documentation by giving you better insights into how the API works, and also its dependencies within your organization.

 From a consumer perspective, we believe Ardoq can make Swagger documentation easier to understand by providing explorable visualizations.
-Instead of me trying to describe how (I’ve tried and failed at this before), give it a try and tell us what you think.
-This example is based on this Swagger endpoint with the corresponding Swagger UI available here.
+Give it a try, and tell us what you think.
+This example is based on this Swagger endpoint, with the corresponding Swagger UI available here.

-Automatically generated API-documentation is great, but you often want to combine it with other documentation like getting-started guides and how-to’s.
+Automatically generated API documentation is great, but you often want to combine it with other documentation, such as guides and how-tos.
 This is especially true if you are providing a public API.
-In Ardoq, you can easily combine manually and automatically generated documentation, as well as handle versioning, publishing, and access-control.
+In Ardoq, you can easily combine manually and automatically generated documentation, as well as handle versioning, publishing, and access control.

-As an API-provider, you care about a lot more than just the public side of an API.
-You most likely have to manage dependencies to backend systems and infrastructure, handle API-versioning, make sure you deliver on SLA, the list goes on.
+As an API provider, you care about a lot more than just the public side of an API.
+You most likely have to manage dependencies to backend systems and infrastructure, handle API-versioning, ensure you deliver on SLA: the list goes on.
 We often like to think of these things as separate from the actual API documentation, but having the option to include these dependencies and provide an at-a-glance overview of them can be really powerful.

-We are really excited about the potential of combining manual and automated documentation.
-If you have any feedback or ideas on other technologies we can automate, place drop us a line in the comments – we would love to hear from you.
+We are excited about the potential of combining manual and automated documentation.
+If you have any feedback or ideas on other technologies we can automate, please drop us a line - we’d love to hear from you.